A financial institution that processes card transactions on behalf of a merchant.

 Every merchant must complete PCI DSS Verification in order to accept card payments.
 Why?
 PCI DSS was established in 2004 American Express, Discover, MasterCard, and Visa to create a set of policies and procedures for the card payment industry.

 The aim of these policies was to guarantee the security of credit, debit and cash payments and protect cardholders (people and businesses with payment cards).
 Fortunately, we provide over-the-phone PCI DSS Verification guidance as part of our extended

 Payment Service Provider (PSP)

 PSPs offer merchants the ability to accept online payments by credit & debit cards, direct debit, bank transfer and more.
-For more information visit our E-commerce Solutions page.
+For more information visit our Payment Gateway page.

 PIN stands for ‘Personal Identification Number’.
 Used in combination with a payment card’s digital ‘chip’, the PIN is used in place of the cardholder’s signature to used to verify the user’s identity and complete a transaction.